 If you are using the setting show/remove posts that contain these words or phrases, otherwise known as the includewords/excludewords settings, you may be filtering out too many posts for the feed to display any.
 Instagram does not send posts from a specific user that also have a specific hashtag so the plugin will request all posts from the user account or hashtag feed and then will filter based on includword/excludeword.
+It’s also possible that your feed caches are conflicting with one another.
+If the first 3 letters of the includewords/excludewords for multiple feeds are the same this may be the case.
 Here are some possible work arounds for this:

 Using Permanent Feeds (version 2.9 and above)